heiyumoxue/guigui/gan/ASE_code-and-design-review-xinyuzhang-Super-resolution.md

 Best-buddy GAN (Beby-GAN) then proposes a novel best-buddy loss function, an improved one-to-many MAE loss, to allow flexible funding and use of HR-supervised signals by exploiting the self-similarity prevalent in natural images.
 It also proposes a region-aware adversarial learning strategy to solve the ringing problem of the generated images.
 Finally, and breaking the 2K resolution limit of current SISR datasets, we provide ultra-high resolution 4K (UH4K) image datasets with different classes.

-TecoGAN wants to reconstruct the missing image details based on the current image information.
-Video super-resolution techniques are more complex, requiring the generation of detail-rich frames and the maintenance of coherence between images.
+TecoGAN wants to reconstruct the missing image details based on current information.
+However, video super-resolution techniques are more complex, requiring the generation of detail-rich frames and the maintenance of coherence between images.
 Natural image super-resolution is one of the classic challenges in image and video processing.
 For single image super-resolution (SISR), deep learning-based approaches achieve the best peak signal-to-noise ratio (PSNR) available, while GAN-based architectures achieve significant improvements in perceptual quality.
 In video super-resolution (VSR) tasks, existing methods mainly use standard loss functions, such as mean squared loss, rather than adversarial loss functions.
 Similarly, the evaluation of results remains focused on vector paradigm-based metrics such as PSNR and Structural Similarity (SSIM) metrics.
 In contrast to SISR, the main difficulty with VSR is obtaining precise results without unnatural artefacts.
 For example, based on the loss of mean squared error, recent VSR tasks use multiple frames from low-resolution inputs or reuse previously generated results to improve temporal coherence.